February 2019 marks the 10 Year Anniversary of the 2009 Victorian Bushfires which was one of the most significant disasters Victoria has experienced.

 Community Arts Grants Program

 These grants are for creative projects that reflect the experiences of local communities.
 Communities and individuals from the 21 local government areas directly affected by the 2009 Victorian Bushfires are eligible to apply.
-Funding up to $8,000 for each local government area is available through Regional Arts Victoria and applications opened on 22 October 2018.
+Funding up to $8,000 for each local government area is available through Regional Arts Victoria and applications are open and close on 31 January 2018.
 Find out more or apply through Regional Arts Victoria.

 Commemoration and Community Development Grants Scheme